JSorngard/zalgo_codec/README.md

 The crate also provides the [`zalgo_embed!`] macro that can be used to decode a string of encoded source code and pass the results on to the compiler.
 Imagine the code clarity!

-Additionally the crate provides functions to encode python code and wrap the result in a decoder that decodes and executes the encoded string.
+Additionally the crate provides a function to encode Python code and wrap the result in a decoder that decodes and executes the encoded string, retaining the functionality of the original code.

 Can not encode carriage returns, so files written on non-unix operating systems might not work.
 The file encoding functions will attempt to encode files anyway by ignoring carriage returns, but the string encoding functions will return an error.